-Be it resolved that the Arkansas State University Board of Trustees approves the candidates proposed above to serve as members of the ASU-Beebe Board of Visitors, the ASU-Mountain Home Board of Visitors, and the ASU-Newport Board of Visitors.
+Be it resolved that the Arkansas State University Board of Trust above to serve as members of the ASU-Beebe Board of Visitors, Visitors, and the ASU-Newport Board of Visitors. • • • • • • • • • • • • • • • • • • • • Christy Clark, Secretary Stacy Crawford, Chair agreements submitted for the purpose of allowing certain employees to conduct private camps on and in ASUJ facilities.

-Clark